P15223971/fluentd-template/README.md

  2. [Fluentular](https://fluentular.herokuapp.com/) for checking fluentd statements with sample log entries
  3. Ruby [strftime](https://apidock.com/ruby/Time/strftime) reference for formatting timestamp fields

  ___

+ *Not all fluentd parse/filter configurations have been built into this template script.
+Please feel free to add other options as per your requirements.*
+ ___

  * To add/modify a log file configuration for stackdriver, see the `configs` directory.
 Do not directly edit the `.conf` files found in the `logging-config` directory.